ArkhamElders/YARD/en-EN/004 - Skills.md

 Who doesn't love tavern songs and heroic tales spun by silver-tongued bards?
 Playing an instrument or singing can be a great way to earn money, especially in a strange city.
 The right tune can also lift spirits, restoring 2 extra determination points.

-**In combat:** A basic bard song can inspire allies, giving them a Bonus Die.
-It can also disrupt enemy concentration (Penalty Die).
+**In combat:** A basic bard song can inspire allies, giving them a Chance Die.
+It can also disrupt enemy concentration (Misfortune Die).
 A true virtuoso can do much more—just declare a specific song and spend 1 **[DET]** to help allies or weaken foes.

 *Failure in combat means losing an extra point of determination, and the song has the opposite effect.*